 Mobile is everywhere, and programming for mobile devices has specific characteristics that put it apart from traditional setting.
 Small displays, small code footprint, adherence to View-Control-Model architecture, availability on different platforms, use of location-aware services and other sensors, and so forth.
 This course will involve hands-on application implementation for mobile platform.

-Prerequisite: SWE212 OR SWE315, Co-requisite: None
+Prerequisite: SWE212 OR SWE285